rapiprojects/YTTV/README.md

 - sudo apt update
 - sudo apt install mono-devel

-And use "Launcher.sh" to open app
+And use "Launcher.sh" to open app (you must edit that file if .exe file isn't on Desktop)

 On Windows you must to download .exe file